Government Home Loan Programs

 What is an FHA loan?

-An FHA home loan is a mortgage that is insured by the Federal Housing Administration (FHA).
+An FHA home loan is a government home loan mortgage that is insured by the Federal Housing Administration (FHA).
 Started during the Great Depression, FHA has historically insured quality affordable housing loans made to those who might not otherwise qualify for a mortgage.
 FHA loans are a popular option for certain first-time home buyers due to flexibility and less stringent credit terms.
 The down payment can be as low as 3.5 percent of the home’s purchase price.

 FHA loans are offered by federally qualified lenders.
 The FHA charges upfront mortgage insurance premiums as well as annual premiums, and some FHA loans require that these premiums are paid for the life of the loan.
 There is also a maximum amount that can be borrowed, based on regional guidelines.
 Purchase and Refinance options are available.